A typical day, for example, went like this: we would be woke up around 7:15 am by a gingerly Kiwi-accented man.

 We were instructed to hold on to the rope that circumferences the raft.
 We were also told NOT to stand up, unless the driver of the zodiac gave us the A-ok to do so.
 There was one staff member to each zodiac.
 You would typically get a different staff member each time, depending on where you were in line to get on.

+By law, only 100 passengers are allowed on the continent at a time.
+Quark expeditions were very law-abiding.
 Half the passengers would go to land for a couple hours, while the other half would putz around in the water, keeping their eyes peeled for seals, penguins, whales and ice bergs.
 Sometimes we would spot a whale in the distance and the driver would rev the engine, sending us flying through the water towards the breaching beast.

 Once we were close, we would observe in awe as the beautiful creature danced in the water, gracefully flipping his tail up and then diving into the icy waters.
 It was a spectacular sight.
 The type where you open your eyes as big as you can, ensuring you fully take in the view.